Missing Energy plus Jet in the SMEFT: Recast of the experimental analysis

 We also work out projections for the HL-LHC ($\mathcal{L}_{int} = \SI{3000}{\femto\barn}^{-1} $), assuming that data scales with the luminosity ratio, while all uncertainties scale with the square root of the luminosity ratio.
 These projections can be considered as rather conservative, since the HL-LHC will increase the center-of-mass energy to $\sqrt{s} = \SI{14}{\TeV}$.
 This could lead to additional bins for high-$P_T$ in the tails of the distribution, that are currently not probed, however are expected to be most sensitive.

 The constraints on the effective WCs are extracted using the CLs method \cite{CLs}.
 These are computed using the framework \texttt{pyhf} \cite{pyhf} and all WCs with $\text{CLs} < 0.05$ are excluded.
-Systematic errors for the signal simulations are neglected.
+We estimated theory uncertainties from PDF and scale variation, and although they are sizeable, around 20 \% for the highest bin, in absolute terms this is negligible compared to the background uncertainties.
+For the $uc$ quark flavor we also considered PDFs with intrinsic charm \cite{NNPDF:2023tyk}, which result in about 10 \% larger cross sections.
+Therefore, systematic errors for the signal simulations are neglected.
 We validate our numerical simulation with a study of analytical properties, which is detailed in App.~\ref{app:pertub}.
 Missing energy spectra based on Madgraph and our analytical computation are compared in Fig.~\ref{fig:validation}, and show very good agreement with each other.
 The input parameters for the analytical results are based on Ref.~\cite{ParticleDataGroup:2022pth}.
+We considered all available bins in the analysis, however, we verified that the fit is dominated by the highest three bins.
 The results of the recast are presented in Sec.~\ref{sec:bounds}.